 Over time, the filter-feeding organisms colonise the wall.
 These organisms filter particles and pollutants out of the water.

 Researchers will monitor the Living Seawall for the next 20 years as it improves biodiversity and water quality.

 Our commitment to sustainability

 There’s a Swedish word, omtanke, that means ‘caring’ and ‘consideration’.

 That’s what the Living Seawall is all about.

 Volvo is commited to building a sustainable future with projects like the Living Seawall and beach clean-ups, but our sustainability programme doesn’t end there.

 By the end of 2019, Volvo Cars will remove single-use plastics from all its offices, canteens and events across the globe.
-This will replace over 20 million single-use plastics
+This will replace over 20 million single-use plastics with sustainable alternatives.

 We’ve also commited to electrification, with a goal of putting 1 million electric cars on the road by 2025, and to fostering productive partnerships.
 Volvo Cars is an active supporter of the UN Environment’s Clean Seas campaign and a founding member of the UN Global Compact.

 This radical and divergent style of thinking isn’t just what we do.
 It’s part of who we are.